 Can I change a company registered office address?

-Yes, part 6 section 87 of the Companies Act 2006 states, “A company may change the address of its registered office by giving notice to the registrar”.
-The process of changing your registered office address can be completed online.
+Yes, part 6, section 87 of the Companies Act 2006 states, “A company may change the address of its registered office by giving notice to the registrar”.
+You can change your registered office address online.

 Remember, while you can change your registered office address, any previously registered office addresses you have used will remain on the Companies House public register for the remaining lifetime of the company (and 20 years after the company has been dissolved).